Vintage Trends From The Early 2000s

 Volume came around in a major way in the early 2000s, from big ballgown skirts to ruffles, draping, and ruching.
 Brides were loving the luxe, ultra-feminine return to glamor in the early aughts… If you were a kid between the years of 2000 to 2003, it’s likely that at some point you fell in love with a gown similar to these styles:

-You can’t say Y2K without a nod to crop tops, one of the most ubiquitous trends from runways, red carpets, music videos, and youth culture.
+You can’t say Y2K without a nod to crop tops and corsets, two of the most ubiquitous trends from runways, red carpets, music videos, and youth culture.
 (Think the Charlie’s Angels reboot, Destiny’s Child at any red-carpet event, and of course, iconic concert looks from Britney Spears.)
 This flirty look is easy to adapt for a wedding dress like so:

 Y2K-Inspired Vintage Wedding Dresses Featuring Sexy Simplicity